mdhiggins/sickbeard_mp4_automator/readme.md

     >>> t['scrubs']['rating']
     u'9.1'

 This is the recommended way of retrieving "one-off" data (for example, if you are only interested in "seriesname").
-If you wish to iterate over all data, or check if a particular show has a key, use the `data` attribute
+If you wish to iterate over all data, or check if a particular show has a specific piece of data, use the `data` attribute,

+    >>> 'rating' in t['scrubs'].data
+    True

 ### Banners and actors

-Since banners and actors are separate XML, retrieving them by default is unnecessary.
-If you wish to retrieve banners (and other fanart), use the banners Tvdb initialisation argument:
+Since banners and actors are separate XML files, retrieving them by default is undesirable.
+If you wish to retrieve banners (and other fanart), use the `banners` Tvdb initialisation argument:

     >>> t = Tvdb(banners = True)